Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 ## level 19

-> Replace the top value of the stack with (top value of the stack - rdi).
+> Take the top value of the stack, subtract rdi from it, then put it back.

 For this level we have to learn about the stack, which is a region in memory.